needle-mirror/com.unity.purchasing/Documentation~/UnityIAPHandlingPurchaseFailures.md

 ````
 /// <summary>
 /// Called when a purchase fails.
+/// IStoreListener.OnPurchaseFailed is deprecated,
+/// use IDetailedStoreListener.OnPurchaseFailed instead.
 /// </summary>
 public void OnPurchaseFailed (Product i, PurchaseFailureReason p)
 {
     if (p == PurchaseFailureReason.PurchasingUnavailable) {
+        // IAP may be disabled in device settings.
+    }
+}

+/// <summary>
+/// Called when a purchase fails.
+/// </summary>
+public void OnPurchaseFailed (Product i, PurchaseFailureDescription p)
+{
+    if (p.reason == PurchaseFailureReason.PurchasingUnavailable) {
         // IAP may be disabled in device settings.
     }
 }